GlitchMill/guitarr/README.md

 ## Acknowledgements

-- [Flask](https://flask.palletsprojects.com/) - A micro web framework for Python.
+- Thanks to [Flask](https://flask.palletsprojects.com/) for the web framework.
-- [Requests](https://requests.readthedocs.io/en/latest/) - A simple HTTP library for Python.
+- Special thanks to [GitHub](https://github.com) for providing the API used in this application.

+## Contact

+For questions or inquiries, please reach out via GitHub.